 The CBSE Section Increase Norms 2025 mark a major shift from land-and-classroom based rules to a built-up area–driven model.
 While aimed at ensuring adequate learning space, it could challenge schools already operating at high capacity.

-In the CBSE framework of 2025 and beyond, your built-up carpet area is just as critical as your land size.
+In the CBSE framework of 2025 and beyond, your built-up area is just as critical as your land size.
 Early planning, careful infrastructure design, and compliance audits are now essential for smooth approvals.

 Need Expert Help with CBSE Compliance?